-We came across a book written in 1790 entitled The Universal Fortune Teller and concerning a gypsy, Mother Bridget of Norwood, one of the infamous Norwood gypsies who died in 1768.
-The Norwood gypsies lived in the area now known as Gypsy Hill.
-The book gives us description of Bridget along with details of fortune telling, some of which we can share with you.
+We came across a book written in 1790 entitled The Universal Fortune Teller and concerning a gipsy, Mother Bridget of Norwood, one of the infamous Norwood gipsies who died in 1768.
+The Norwood gipsies lived in the area now known as Gipsy Hill.
+The book gives us a description of Mother Bridget along with details of fortune-telling, some of which we can share with you.

 Her fame began to spread and her presence became universal, other people apart from farmers and her neighbours consulted her and the truth of her predictions made her veracity gain ground and she became the topic of conversation of the politest circles, many of whom came to consult her, and as she never asked for money so the unbounded generosity of those who applied to her oracle put her in possession of money more than sufficient to keep her.